You can learn how to play the open position Em chord and CAGED Em shape!

 The numbers don’t mean anything.
 Position 1 doesn’t mean anything.

-It actually makes more sense than calling an apple an apple, because an Em shape actually looks like an Em, whereas an apple is just a name given to it that we have accepted to be the name.
+It makes more sense than calling an apple an apple, because an Em shape looks like an Em, whereas an apple is just a name given to it that we have accepted to be the name.

 Just like position 1, we just accepted it.
 Why is it called position 1?
 Probably because we learned it first.
 There is no logic to it.

 So let’s call it an Em shape and let’s visualize that Em chord as a shape.
-Here are all arpeggios and scales you can build around it if you can see all intervals.
+Here are all the arpeggios and scales you can build around it if you can see all intervals.

-The Em chord | Related pages
+The Em Chord | Related Pages

 Guitar chords

-Learn how to build minor and major guitar chords using the CAGED system.
+You can learn how to build all minor and major guitar chords using the so-called CAGED system.

 This is the foundation upon which we learn to extend chords and build arpeggios and modes as well.